cobbler/cobbler/docs/user-guide.rst

 will want to take advantage of, and is very simple to use.

 After an import is run, cobbler will try to detect the distribution type and automatically assign automatic installation files.
-By default, it will provision the system by erasing the hard drive, setting up eth0 for dhcp, and using a default password of "cobbler".
+By default, it will provision the system by erasing the hard drive, setting up eth0 for DHCP, and using a default password of "cobbler".
 If this is undesirable, edit the automatic installation files in ``/etc/cobbler`` to do something else or change the automatic installation setting after cobbler creates the profile.